mskccpatiented/contentaudit/_posts/2012-10-29-towards-the-end-of-life-final.md

 Help for Children
 A serious illness in the family will affect the children.
 It does not matter how young or old they are.
 Your instinct may be to protect your child from the sadness and confusion that you are feeling.
 However, it is better to be honest about what is happening.
 Let your children know that this important person in their life is very sick and may die soon.
 What they understand will vary.
 Much depends on their age and maturity.
-All children will feel the pain in their own way.
-It might be helpful to let children take part in the end-of-life process.
-Telling your children the truth right now will help them know they can trust you.
+All children will feel the pain in their own way.It might be helpful to let children take part in the end-of-life process.Telling your children the truth right now will help them know they can trust you.
 Spend some time answering their questions.
 Try to make it clear that if they have more questions later, you will answer them.
 If you are having trouble talking to your children, ask a family member or friend to help you.
 There are also counselors who can help you with this.
 Please call the MSKCC Department of Social Work at (212) 639-7020 and ask for a referral.
 You can also call the MSKCC Counseling Center at (646) 888-0100.

-MSKCC’s Kids Express Program publishes a brochure that will give you some tips on how to talk to your children about your cancer.
+MSKCCs Kids Express Program publishes a brochure that will give you some tips on how to talk to your children about your cancer.
 Ask your nurse or social worker for a copy.

 Bereavement Services
 After a patient dies, the social worker can: